t2trg/t2trg-rest-iot/draft-irtf-t2trg-rest-iot.md

 In event-centric paradigms such as pub/sub, events are usually represented by an incoming message that might even be identical for each occurrence.
 Since the messages are queued, the receiver is aware of each occurrence of the event and can react accordingly.
-For instance, in an event-centric system, ringing a door bell would result in a message being sent that represents the event that it was rung.
+For instance, in an event-centric system, ringing a doorbell would result in a message being sent that represents the event that it was rung.

 In resource-oriented paradigms such as REST, messages usually carry the current state of the remote resource, independent from the changes (i.e., events) that have lead to that state.
-In a naive yet natural design, a door bell could be modeled as a resource that can have the states unpressed and pressed.
+In a naive yet natural design, a doorbell could be modeled as a resource that can have the states unpressed and pressed.
 There are, however, a few issues with this approach.
-Polling (i.e., periodically retrieving) the door bell resource state is not a good option, as the client is highly unlikely to be able to observe all the changes in the pressed state with any realistic polling interval.
+Polling (i.e., periodically retrieving) the doorbell resource state is not a good option, as the client is highly unlikely to be able to observe all the changes in the pressed state with any realistic polling interval.
-When using CoAP Observe with Confirmable notifications, the server will usually send two notifications for the event that the door bell was pressed: notification for changing from unpressed to pressed and another one for changing back to unpressed.
+When using CoAP Observe with Confirmable notifications, the server will usually send two notifications for the event that the doorbell was pressed: notification for changing from unpressed to pressed and another one for changing back to unpressed.
-If the time between the state changes is very short, the server might drop the first notification, as Observe only guarantees only eventual consistency (see {{Section 1.3 of RFC7641}}).
+If the time between the state changes is very short, the server might drop the first notification, as Observe only guarantees eventual consistency (see {{Section 1.3 of RFC7641}}).

 The solution is to pick a state model that fits better to the application.
-In the case of the door bell -- and many other event-driven resources -- the solution could be a counter that counts how often the bell was pressed.
+In the case of the doorbell -- and many other event-driven resources -- the solution could be a counter that counts how often the bell was pressed.
 The corresponding action is taken each time the client observes a change in the received representation.
 In the case of a network outage, this could lead to a ringing sound long after the bell was rung.
 Also including a timestamp of the last counter increment in the state can help to suppress ringing a sound when the event has become obsolete.
-Another solution would be to change the client/server roles of the door bell button and the ringer, as described in {{sec-server-push}}.
+Another solution would be to change the client/server roles of the doorbell button and the ringer, as described in {{sec-server-push}}.

 ## Server Push {#sec-server-push}